 Virgin Atlantic Comes Up with a Novel Idea to Promote Itself

 The airline is not only expanding its network but also promoting itself in some interesting ways.
 Recently, it has announced a promotion plan called One Day.
-Under this plan, people who have tweeted in the past with the hashtag#oneday will get to realise their dream courtesy Virgin.
+Under this plan, people who have tweeted in the past with the hashtag#oneday will get to realize their dream courtesy Virgin.
 All they need to do is to show that the tweet with the hashtag#oneday is theirs, and this will win them a prize, which is about helping them do things they wanted to do in One Day.
 The campaign will kick-start through an online video and will also be available on Instagram.
 The idea behind this unique campaign is to inspire others to achieve that one thing that they have always dreamed about.